AliMohElsayed/ProMart_System/README.md

-# 🛍️ ProMart: Intelligent E-Commerce Toolkit Powered by AI & Automation 🚀
+# 🛍️ ProMart – AI-Powered E-Commerce Platform Integrated with Odoo

 ## 📌 Project Overview

-**ProMart** is a smart, modular ecosystem built to enhance existing e-commerce platforms — not replace them.
+**ProMart** is our graduation project, is a smart, modular ecosystem built to enhance existing e-commerce platforms — not replace them.
 Instead of launching another store, ProMart delivers advanced tools, AI plugins, and automation solutions that help online businesses scale, personalize user experience, and make data-driven decisions with ease.

 Built with Odoo, integrated with machine learning, and powered by semantic search and recommendation engines, ProMart brings the next generation of e-commerce to life.**.